OlekSt/MilestoneProjectOne/README.md

 [Github Pages link](https://olekst.github.io/User-Centric-Frontend-Milestone-Project-1/)

 The project is a website for a company providing services in aerial photography & filming on the territory of the Czech Republic.
-The website provides info about the company, equipment it uses for its proejcts, a list of services it provides, also showcases a number of projects and photo gallery.
+The website provides info about the company, equipment it uses for its projects, a list of services it provides, also showcases a number of projects and photo gallery.
 There is a contact page with address of the company, a Google map with its location, and a contact form which enables visitors to contact the company.
 The footer contains a link to the license from the Civil Aviation Authority, and links to social media pages of the company.